fweiss/mocha-store/README.md

 Getting lost in the jungle of packages.
 Tried swagger-editor, but couldn't get it to run locally.

 Trying plain swagger package, based an api127, with fake server.

+### swagger-editor

+npm install swagger-editor --save

+Oh man, huge, like 100 npm packages.
+Also the main package is just css and js.
+Where's the app?

+The README say to run 'npm start' but that does not work in the directory where npm install was run.
+Going to the node_module directory and running 'npm start' download yet more npm packages.
+It starts a webserver at :3001, but the page is only a directory listing.

+Hmm, the 'swagger-editor' npm package appears to be a bundled up development environment.
+I'm looking for just a runtime.

+OK, let's try cloning and running from there.
+Still no joy, run 'npm start' gives directory listing.
+Well, there is an index.html in the root directory and it works!
+That was not in the npm.

+All right then, just cloning git gives an index.html ready to run, no need to build it.
+The swagger-editor npm was a false start.
+I'm still looking for a ready to run npm package.
+Maybe I'll have to build it myself.

+Maybe the swagger-editor-dist package is the key.
+It only contains the js and css assets.
+Add a simple index.html and you good to go?

 #### backends